 Cache Transformation in SSIS is used to read data from a wide variety of sources such as flat files, Excel sheets, and ADO.NET data sources.
 And then save data from those data sources in .caw file.

-By default, the Lookup Transformation in SSIS uses the OLE DB Connection Manager for the lookup reference table.
+By default, the Lookup Transformation uses the OLE DB Connection Manager for the lookup reference table.
 We can use other sources also, but they must be used indirectly via SSIS Cache Transformation.

 Cache Transformation in SSIS Example

 In this example, we are going to use the SSIS Cache transformation to copy the data present in the Excel file to the cache file (.caw extension).

 STEP 1: Drag and drop the data flow task from the toolbox to the control flow and rename it as Cache Transformation.

 Double click on it opens the data flow tab.